-The Evangelism Committee is also in the midst of the “Every One His Witness” workshop.
-This multi-week, lessoned group environment began on Wednesday, September 26th and is designed to equip disciples of Jesus Christ in sharing the Gospel within their everyday lives.
-Lesson context modules are built on the core module of applying the LASSIE approach (Listen, Ask, Seek, Share, Invite and Encourage) to specific witnessing contexts.
-The previous Voters meeting allowed members to designate themselves as being interested in participating in this workshop.
+The Evangelism Committee would also like to thank those who attended the “Every One His Witness” workshop.
+This multi-week, lessoned group environment began in September and was designed to equip disciples of Jesus Christ in sharing the Gospel within their everyday lives.
+Participants learned to apply the LASSIE approach (Listen, Ask, Seek, Share, Invite and Encourage) to specific witnessing examples.
+The Evangelism Committee will continue to look for additional opportunities to embark upon another 6-week session in early 2019.
 (Evangelism Committee...)

 October 20, 2018 - You are invited to join the LCMS Life Conference to learn to live in Christ’s love amidst a culture of death.
 “But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together with Christ — by grace you have been saved” (Eph.
 2:4–5).